RandomSigma/RandomSigma/README.md

 - 👋 Hi, I’m @RandomSigma
-- 👀 I’m interested in ...
+- 👀 I’m interested in Sigma
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Sigma
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Sigma
-- 📫 How to reach me ...
+- 📫 How to reach me Sigma
-- 😄 Pronouns: ...
+- 😄 Pronouns: Sigma
-- ⚡ Fun fact: I`m slave
+- ⚡ Fun fact: I`m Sigma

 <!---
 RandomSigma/RandomSigma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.